Announcing a New Version of the Frontity Docs

 We’re not done yet…

 This is just the beginning of several improvements we plan to add to the documentation.

 Over the last year the DevRel team have been working on what we refer to as the “Frontity Learning Experience”.
 Work on this led us to consider what might be the best way to explain and present the knowledge required to work with Frontity.

 The result of this research was that we derived certain conclusions regarding what content was needed by Frontity developers, and what was the best way to structure it.
 The continuing implementation of these results will be the DevRel team’s top priority during the current calendar year.

 Keen to dig in?
 Great!
-Check out our new docs and please let us know what you think of the new structure.
+Check out the new docs and let us know what you think of the new structure.

-Our documentation is housed on GitHub and any member of the community is welcome to suggest changes and improvements at any time by following our contributing guidelines.
-Any help and feedback is always appreciated!
+Contributions to improve the documentation are always welcome.
+The Frontity docs are housed on GitHub and you can suggest changes and improvements at any time by following these contributing guidelines.

 - Post TagsAnnouncements, API Reference, DevRel, Docs, Frontity, Resources, Tutorial